johnduckmanton/devops-labs/node-lab/ben-lab-notes.md

 - save & queue
 - queue build as before and wait for complete
 - click on build number in the breadcrumb
-- click on artifacts
+- click on artifacts (tiny link)
 - click explore - review and check

 ## Add CI
-back in build
+- back in build
-click options
+- click options
-enable continuous int
+- enable continuous int
-hit save
-no comment
+- hit save no need to put a comment
-go to build screen
+- go to main VSTS "builds" screen and wait
-back in vs code
+- back in vs code
-change code
+- change code - FIX SPELLING MISTAKE
-go to SCM in vscode (maybe have to sync) message tick
-... push
+- Go to SCM icon (Y like symbol) in vscode, should be a 1 next to it
+   - Enter commit message
+   - Click tick
+   - Click the '...' select push from menu

+### *(NOTES GET ROUGHER STILL!)*

-## Add CD - Create ARM
+## Create ARM template
+- *SLIDE(S) Introduce topic - ARM*
+- *SLIDE(S) Introduce topic - App Svc & PaaS*
-Go into Azure portal
+- Go into Azure portal
-search for template
+- search for template
-"custom template"
+- "custom template"
-create your own
+- create your own
----- intro to arm
------ into to app svc & paas
-add resource
+- add resource
-- app serviceplan "myAppServicePlan" add web app
+  - app serviceplan "myAppServicePlan"
+- add web app
   - myWebApp
   - choose existing plan
-EDIT VARIBLE to mywebapp-202076 *hardcode* !!
-Hit save
-click edit parameters
-add name
-{{
-   Change to Basic
-   Click download
-   download to app dir
-   click save
-   click edit template
-   download
-   download app dir
-   Commit and push
-}} TO be replaced with download template from git
+- STOP HERE
+- ***Download working template from git, add to project and commit and push as before***

-## CD - in VSTS
+## Release pipeline in VSTS
+#### NOTE I THINK THIS IS TOO COMPLEX - Replace with importing a working process from json file? then just edit it
+#### I think I've got a working release .json in vsts folder [here](/vsts) they will still need to pick the azure sub, the unique prefix for their webapp name, and use the file picker to select the folder to deploy, & the location of the ARM templates - but that is all in the linked parameters so they only need to go to one place to set everything - I THINK!
-VSTS - Build & Release - Release
+- back in VSTS goto Build & Release -> Release
-+ New Definition
+- Click '+ New Definition'
+- Pick template
-"Deploy Node.js App to Azure App Service"
+- "Deploy Node.js App to Azure App Service"
-Name environment staging
+- Name environment staging

-add artifact
+- add artifact
-source = build my node app
+  - source = "build my node app" build process
-click add
+  - click add
+- Click into "staging" environment tasks & phases
+- Set environment level params for Azure
+  - Click on staging at top
+  - Connect to your Azure subscription (Authorize)
+  - enter app name = "mywebapp-$(Release.EnvironmentName)"

-Set env level params for Azure (sub and web app name) add new task search for reasource add deploy azure resource drag above deploy
+- add new task
+- search for "resource" add deploy azure resource
+- drag above deploy
+- Edit settings

-pick RG = MyAppRG-$(Release.EnvironmentName)
+  - pick RG = "MyAppRG-$(Release.EnvironmentName)"
-Loc = West Europe
+  - Location = "West Europe"
-browse to template & param file override params pickname for web app param = mynodeappbc-$(Release.EnvironmentName)
+  - browse to template & param file in your artifacts (click [...] buttons)
+  - override params
+    - name for web app name param = "$(Parameters.WebAppName)"